Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 Blocks false equivalence

-Clarifies public boundaries
+Clarifies builder boundaries

 Preserves stack integrity